Open Roads, Hidden Risks: What Every Polk County Driver Should Know About Rural Road Safety

 The Polk County Picture

 Polk County’s geography and economy add layers of risk that are unique to this region.
 Our rural corridors do not just serve local traffic.
-Polk County is a major freight and agriculture hub, and that means roads like State Road 60 carry a steady mix of freight trucks, agricultural vehicles and regional through-traffic alongside everyday drivers.
-These large vehicles take longer to stop, increase the severity of any crash and often lead other drivers to attempt risky passing on two-lane roads.
+Polk County is a major freight and agriculture hub, and that means roads like State Road 60 carry a steady mix of freight trucks, agricultural vehicles, and regional through-traffic alongside everyday drivers.
+These large vehicles take longer to stop, increase the severity of any crash, and often lead other drivers to attempt risky passing on two-lane roads.

 The landscape itself creates challenges.
-Curves, hills, tree lines and hidden driveways reduce visibility for drivers.
+Curves, hills, tree lines, and hidden driveways reduce visibility for drivers.
 Lightly controlled intersections in rural parts of the county can catch drivers off guard, especially visitors or commuters who are unfamiliar with the area.

 For people walking and biking, the risks are even greater.
-Most rural roads in Polk County have no sidewalks, bike lanes or paved shoulders.
+Most rural roads in Polk County have no sidewalks, bike lanes, or paved shoulders.
 Data from the Polk TPO Envision 2050 Long Range Transportation Plan shows that rural areas experience a disproportionate share of bicyclist fatalities.
-Without safe space for non-motorized users, simply walking along a rural road can be dangerous.
+Without a safe space for non-motorized users, simply walking along a rural road can be dangerous.

 It Is Not Just the Roads.
 It Is How We Drive Them.

-Weather, Wildlife and the Unexpected
+Weather, Wildlife, and the Unexpected of Rural Travel

 Anyone who drives in Polk County, Florida, knows the challenges that come with our environment.
 Fog rolls in during early mornings.
 Heavy rain can reduce visibility to near zero in seconds.
 Flooding can cover low-lying rural roads without warning.
-On rural stretches drivers may encounter wildlife crossings, from deer to alligators to livestock.
+On rural stretches, drivers may encounter wildlife crossings, from deer to alligators to livestock.
 These are hazards that no amount of driver skill can fully predict and they are far more common on rural roads than in town.

 Making Rural Roads Safer

-How Vision Zero Polk Is Working Toward Safer Roads
+How Is Vision Zero Polk Working Toward Safer Roads?

 This is where Vision Zero Polk comes in.
 It is a commitment by Polk County and its transportation partners to reduce traffic deaths and serious injuries with the goal of ultimately reaching zero.
 That goal applies to every road in the county, including the rural corridors that often get overlooked in conversations about traffic safety.

-If you live, work or travel through rural parts of Polk County, your experience matters.
+If you live, work, or travel through rural parts of Polk County, your experience matters.
 Polk TPO wants to hear from you about the roads you use every day and the safety challenges you see firsthand.